The man who holds the legacy of Jean-Luc Godard

 In the absence of Jean-Luc Godard, Aragno has turned to co-producing other kinds of films.
 At the Locarno Film Festival this year, I was surprised to see Aragno’s name onscreen as a producer on the Portuguese competition film Fogo do Vento by Marta Mateus.
 “One day, [Mateus] bought some books we had made with Godard,” he explains.
 “Then I saw a short film [Farpões, baldios, 2017] on MUBI, which I loved.
 And I see the name in the credits… Marta Mateus, Marta Mateus… Then it clicked: that’s the same name as the woman who made the order!”
 This led to a friendship.

 Mateus mentioned how difficult it is to raise money for films in Portugal.
-“She tells me she’s working on a feature film.
+“She told me she was working on a feature film.
 I said ‘Okay, let’s produce together!’
 It’s very beautiful to co-produce films.
 If you are only making films in Switzerland, you’re stuck on something small, closed, stupid.”
 He blows a raspberry, laughing.

 “Co-producing, on the other hand, means you can understand the world and start to develop a sensitivity for other things,” he continues.
 “Still, we did Fogo do Vento without federal money.
 The Federal Office of Culture isn’t keen on this kind of co-production.
 You only get points if it has something to do with Switzerland.
 So, we turned to Cinéforum and the Swiss-French TV.
 And then with our hands.
 I love pushing people to make films when they can.
 ‘Please, just do it.
 Don’t wait.
 Here’s a camera!’”

 How does it feel to be working on his own projects again?
 “Well, now I can say that I have more time,” Aragno says.
 “For 20 years, I gave the priority to Jean-Luc.
 Now I’m the priority.
 But to tell you the truth, it was nice to have something else as my priority.”